Back stable Schubert calculus: Bumpless pipedreams

 \begin{proof}[Proof of Theorem \ref{thm:EGpipedream}] Bijectivity is straightforward from the constructions: by Lemma \ref{lem:reverse}, the map $\i \mapsto (P(\i),Q(\i))$ is injective, and applying this reverse map to pairs $(P(\i),Q(\i))$ shows that the map is surjective.

-By Lemma \ref{lem:Coxeter} and \ref{lem:Knuth}, Coxeter-Knuth equivalent reduced words have the same insertion EG-pipedream.
+By Lemma \ref{lem:Coxeter} and \ref{lem:Knuth}, Coxeter-Knuth equivalent reduced words have the same insertion EG pipedream.
 Thus the set $\{\i \mid P(\i) = D\}$ is a union of Coxeter-Knuth equivalence classes.
 That it is a single Coxeter-Knuth equivalence class can be deduced from Theorem \ref{thm:EGStanley}.
 Alternatively, the same claim can be deduced from the reversed versions of Lemmas \ref{lem:insertionpath}, \ref{lem:Coxeter}, and \ref{lem:Knuth}.

 Let $\SYT(\la)$ denote the set of standard Young tableaux of shape $\la$.
 Then the collection $\{\Des(S) \mid S \in \SYT(\la)\}$ of descent sets uniquely determines $\la$.
 (For example, this collection encodes the expansion of the Schur function $s_\la$ in terms of fundamental quasisymmetric functions, and the assignment $\la \mapsto s_\la$ is injective.)
 Let $\sh(T)$ denote the shape of a Young tableau $T$.
 Then for a Coxeter-Knuth equivalence class $C$, the equality of multisets $\{\Des(\i) \mid \i \in C\} = \{\Des(S) \mid S \in \SYT(\sh(T(C)))\}$ is known to hold for Edelman-Greene insertion.
 The last claim then follows from Corollary \ref{cor:Des}. \end{proof}